siddhsuresh/ESP8266-Arduino-Voice-Temp-Fan-Motor-Automation/README.md

 * Arduino Framework To Interface with the ESP8266 MicroController
 * TailwindCSS for the Design of the Website
 * Cloudflared Quick Tunnels to provide Connection between the Internet and the Local Server
+* OpenSSL to connect the server through HTTPS

 ### Instructions To Run The Project